longnca/longnca/README.md

 I am a data analyst with an Engineering background and 10+ years working in various industries including oil and gas, manufacturing, and healthcare.

-- 🔭 I’m currently working on transitioning my career path from Engineering to Data Analyst
+- 🔭 I’m currently working on enhancing both my technical and non-technical data skills to add value to the business.
-- ⚡ Fun facts: addicted to coffee :coffee:, obsessed with books :books:, and fanatic about photography :camera:
+- ⚡ Fun facts: addicted to coffee :coffee:, obsessed with books :books:, and fanatic about photography :camera:.

 #### 📫 How to reach me: